galaxyproject/planemo/docs/_running_intro.rst

 ::

-    $ planemo run tutorial.ga tutorial-job.yml --output_directory . --output_json output.json
+    $ planemo run tutorial.ga tutorial-job.yml --download_outputs --output_directory . --output_json output.json

 You can optionally (and probably should) add the ``--galaxy_root`` flag with the location of a local copy of the Galaxy source code, which will allow the instance to be spun up considerably faster.

-Note that the ``--output_directory`` and ``--output_json`` flags are optional, but allow saving the output to a local file.
-The contents should be something
+Note that ``--download_outputs --output_directory . --output_json output.json``
-like:
+is optional, but allow saving the output to a local file.
+The contents should be something like:

 ::